 Additionally, some advisors are also brokers.
 If you are working with an advisor who has dual roles, make sure you know which hat they are wearing when making a recommendation.
 Additional compensation, like sales commissions, presents a conflict of interest for the advisor.

 Opening an Account With Wilmington Trust Investment Management

 If you're interested in working with Wilmington Trust Investment Management, go ahead and reach out over the phone to get in touch most easily.
 You can also visit the firm in person or reach out via its website.

 All information is accurate as of the writing of this article.

 Tips for Finding the Right Financial Advisor

 - Ask prospective advisors about their credentials.
 Surprisingly, you don’t need to have any training to be a financial advisor.
-So those who have certifications will have that much more preparation - and probably a speciality.
+So those who have certifications will have that much more preparation – and probably a specialty.